ricklancee/securely-invalidate-jwt-sessions/README.md

 Siging the JWT with the password requires a strategy to send a new token to the user if the user changes his or her password while logged in (ex. via a settings screen).
 If the user does not get a new JWT any new requests will be unauthorized.

-Only siging a JWT with the session hash and app secret might be enough, however you need to manually invalid sessions in the db when a user changes his password.
+Only siging a JWT with the session hash and app secret might be enough, however you need to manually invalidate sessions in the db when a user changes his password.